 Related: Healthcare Workflow Automation: Streamlining Clinical Operations

 Machine learning applications are beginning to transform patient care as we know it.
 Although still in its early stages, chatbots will not only improve care delivery, but they will also lead to significant healthcare cost savings and improved patient care outcomes in the near future.
+Some AI-driven chatbots are even being explored for mental health support, offering guided meditation and stress management techniques to enhance patient well-being.

 3. Benefits of Chatbots in Healthcare